 There is no stopping the growth of the robo advisor market.
 With interest rates in the toilet – the stock market is seen as the only place to invest and strive for decent returns on your money!
 The latest robo advisor news, and asset growth inderscores the promise of this industry.

-Launched in the wake of the 2008 financial crisis with Betterment and Personal Capital the robo-advisor ball is rolling down the mountain and growing with each passing year.
+Launched in the wake of the 2008 financial crisis with Betterment and Empower the robo-advisor ball is rolling down the mountain and growing with each passing year.
 We started Robo-Advisor Pros in 2016, and barely a month goes by without an email from a new start up promoting their platform.

 The major banks and brokerages are launching robos to compete with the stand alone shops.
 While many firms have closed – Qplum, Hedgeable, Emperor Invests, and Swell – to name a few, others are sprouting up to replace them.